 The best part is there is not a huge price difference, in comparison for the privacy and relaxation offered in return.
 We loved the contemporary space and indulgence factor of The Palm House, whilst also being able to access all Széchenyi thermal baths when we fancied.
 Making it the perfect couples spa day as you can have the best of both worlds!

 The Széchenyi baths price is one of the cheapest spa breaks for couples on this list.
 Both entry to the Spa & Accommodation in Budapest is very affordable.
-We booked our accommodation through Airbnb, you can receive a discount on your first booking here.
+If you book via here we can guarantee you will not only get it super cheap, but it also includes skipping the queue!

 - Fruit Bowl